 Established in 1902, OP Financial Group is a financial services group based on a cooperative foundation.
-OP Financial Group is made up of 137 OP cooperative banks (as at 31 December 2020) and their central cooperative (OP Cooperative) as well as a number of subsidiaries and affiliates.
+As at 31 December 2023, OP Financial Group consists of 102 member cooperative banks (108 as at 31 December 2022) and their central cooperative, OP Cooperative, with its subsidiaries and affiliates.

-The amalgamation of deposit banks comprises OP Cooperative (the central cooperative) and its member credit institutions, such as OP MB, OP Financial Group member cooperative banks and financial institutions and service companies over which they exercise control.
+The amalgamation of deposit banks comprises OP Cooperative (the central cooperative) and its member credit institutions, such as OP MB, OP Financial Group member cooperative banks and such credit institutions, financial institutions and service companies in which the above-mentioned institutions jointly hold more than half of the voting rights.